 I like the taste of meat.
 Meat that is over-seasoned does not taste good to me.

 Injecting can be done with many injectors.

-I have tried the cheap plastic ones but that is just a waist of money except when you use it on thin meat it might work.
+I have tried the cheap plastic ones but that is just a waste of money except when you use it on a thin piece of meat it might work.

-They are all pretty good and it is a personal preference what you would like to use.
+They are all pretty good and it is a personal preference what I would like to use.

-This means in my opinion that we should stay away from to much salt in our solutions.
+This means in my opinion that we should stay away from too much salt in our solutions.

 I prefer to use some kind of stock or melted butter in combination with some oil.

 Any oil is good, but olive oil sometimes is a little strong flavored so I don’t use it most of the time.